mathieulagrange/doce/README.md

 # explanes.py
-expLanes will help you handling the complexity of large scale computational experiments
+expLanes will help you handling the complexity of rich computational experiments.